timschott/interview-prep/ds/ml-conceptual.md

   * [todo]
 * what is lemmatization?
   * [todo]
+* what is name entity recognition?
+  * [todo]
+* what is coreference resolution?
+  * [todo]
+* in today's world, what is the most robust way to do sentiment analysis?
 * when would you want to keep stop words?
   * in certain applications like coreference resolution or part of speech tagging, stop words could be very important
   * for example we would want to keep determiners like 'an'